thijssnelleman/CostOfReproducibility/ICML/2023/reviews/Predicting Ordinary Differential Equations with Transformers.md

 ### Implementation
 _Given the documentation given by the authors on the method, how much time investment would it be to re-implement the method from scratch?_

-[10]
+[8]

 The authors state their implementation is available online (https://github.com/soerenab/nsode23).
 The link gives a 404.
 Figure 1 summarises the method.
+They provide a technical detail in footnote 3.
+They also provide some citations to used packages in the references.
+They also list an opensource reference table in appendix G with citations/URLs.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_